LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 (which are, however, proudly displayed in the high score listing).

 When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into the unknown perils.
-They start their conquest from a new entrance, with no experience and no equipment, and new undaunted enemies bar their way.
+They start their conquest afresh, with no experience, no supplies for survival and no equipment, and new undaunted enemies bar their way.
 Lead the new hopeful explorers with wisdom and fortitude!

+FAQ
+---

+Q: Why does the percentage of explored tiles turns from 100% to 99%?
+A: Apparently enemies transformed a tile from unexplorable terrain kind to explorable.
+The new tile has never been seen by the player, so the percentage is no longer at 100%.

+Q: Why when a single hero gets ambushed and is fighting at close quarters, his distant teammates don't jointly come to his rescue.
+A; The teammates wait for him to come back into the formation instead so that they may assume a frontline and then melee their foes together.
+The immobile heroes are assumed to be pinned to their positions by fear and shock, but also by their imperative to hold formation, so as to defend an important position or avoid running piecemeal into a trap or into friendly fire or avoid breaking concealment and revealing their position or leaving a vantage point from which they can observe and relay enemy movement.
+For untrained teams, optimal simultaneous synchronized squad movement is not feasible.
+It would be, if all squaddies had cameras, with a few drones overhead for best effect, and a team of off-site coordinators would analyze the situation and micromanage them all.
+This is not the case here.

+Q: Why are there two 'weakened' conditions in the organ menu of my hero?
+A: Each teams has a differen recipe for their weakness brew, so multiple affliction by the concoction from a single team prolongs the malady, but from many teams, compounds the concurrently occuring harm.
+The benefit is that it's possible to tell the perpetrator team of the ailment.
+The exceptions are the conditions that activate each turn, e.g., healing (regeneration, various resistances that effectively cure each turn) or wounding (poison).
+These are similar regardless of the team and so the condition is always only prolonged.